Is the Bank of America Travel Rewards card worth it?

 Despite the name, the Bank of America Travel Rewards card does not offer much in terms of actual travel features.
 There is a travel portal where you can book flights, hotels and car rentals, but the issuer has no airline or hotel partners to which you can transfer rewards.

-With inflation affecting travel prices, rewards from a more robust travel program, such as Chase Ultimate Rewards or American Express Membership Rewards, may bring you more value.
+When travel prices are high, rewards from a more robust travel program, such as Chase Ultimate Rewards or American Express Membership Rewards, may bring you more value.

 Should you get the Bank of America Travel Rewards card?

 If you’d like to earn simple, reliable rewards while paying off debts from other credit cards or a large purchase, the Bank of America Travel Rewards card is a good card to keep in your back pocket.
-The introductory APR allows you to focus your payments on your balances, without charging you high interest.
-Any purchases you make here and there would earn 1.5X points on all purchases in any category.
+The introductory APR allows you to focus your payments on your balances, without paying high interest.
+Any purchases you make earn 1.5X points, which is a respectable rewards rate for a no-annual-fee card.

 However, as the only card in your wallet or the only travel credit card you have, the Bank of America Travel Rewards card may not be worth it.
 If you put all your expenses on it, you’ll amass a decent amount of rewards.
 But it may be difficult to maximize their value without being able to transfer to any hotel or airline partners (or receive a boost in rewards value when making travel bookings via the Bank of America Travel Center).